insidegreen/container-examples/CAMP-1.md

 - The Container is accessiable from Windows via port 8081
 - Do not install any Jenkins plugin during the setup process
 - Fullfil the setup process

+# 4. Build the "java-build-env" Image

+# 5. Build the "backend"